Menstruation: Etymology and terminology

 The word menstruation is etymologically related to moon.
 The terms menstruation and menses are derived from the Latin mensis 'month', which in turn relates to the ancient Greek mene 'moon' and to the roots of the English words month and moon.

 Some organizations have begun to use the term "menstruator" instead of "menstruating women", a term that has been in use since at least 2010.
-Menstruator is used by some activists and scholars in order to "express solidarity with women who do not menstruate, transgender men who do, and intersexual and genderqueer individuals".
-However, use of the term has also been criticized by some feminists who consider sex differences important and the term woman to be necessary to resist patriarchy.
+Menstruator is used by activists and scholars in order to "express solidarity with women who do not menstruate, transgender men who do, and intersexual and genderqueer individuals".
+The term can be contentious between different schools of feminist thought; however, the argument is made that since gender identities are lived, the reality is that people of different genders menstruate.
 The term "people who menstruate" is also used.

 Traditions, taboos and education

 Many religions have menstruation-related traditions, for example: Islam prohibits sexual contact with women during menstruation in the 2nd chapter of the Quran.
 Some scholars argue that menstruating women are in a state in which they are unable to maintain wudhu, and are therefore prohibited from touching the Arabic version of the Qur'an.
-Other biological and involuntary functions such as vomiting, bleeding, sexual intercourse, and going to the bathroom also invalidate one's wudhu.
 In Judaism, a woman during menstruation is called Niddah and may be banned from certain actions.
 For example, the Jewish Torah prohibits sexual intercourse with a menstruating woman.
 In Hinduism, menstruating women are traditionally considered ritually impure and given rules to follow.
+In Zoroastrianism, if a woman's menses did not stop after nine days, it was considered the work of the daēvas.

 Menstruation education is frequently taught in combination with sex education at school in Western countries, although girls may prefer their mothers to be the primary source of information about menstruation and puberty.
 Information about menstruation is often shared among friends and peers, which may promote a more positive outlook on puberty.
 The quality of menstrual education in a society determines the accuracy of people's understanding of the process.
 In many Western countries where menstruation is a taboo subject, girls tend to conceal the fact that they may be menstruating and struggle to ensure that they give no sign of menstruation.
 Effective educational programs are essential to providing children and adolescents with clear and accurate information about menstruation.
 Schools can be an appropriate place for menstrual education to take place.
 Programs led by peers or third-party agencies are another option.
 Low-income girls are less likely to receive proper sex education on puberty, leading to a decreased understanding of why menstruation occurs and the associated physiological changes that take place.
 This has been shown to cause the development of a negative attitude towards menstruation.